-3.1.2 Repeater Utility Function
+C. Repeater Utility Function

-Once a repeater predicts the existence of the rate anomaly problem, it must next estimate its gain in throughput if Soft-Repeater is invoked.
-This gain depends on several factors, including the desired fairness criteria, and estimates of throughput between stations whose rates have yet to be determined and need to be estimated.
+Once a repeater predicts the existence of the rate anomaly problem, it must next estimate its gain in throughput if SoftRepeater is invoked.
+We propose a notion called Repeater Utility Function, which captures the throughput gain of the stations when SoftRepeater is used.
+The Repeater Utility Function is defined based on the desired fairness requirement and is a function of the estimates of throughput among stations whose rates have yet to be determined and need to be estimated.